-UMBPD and the Intercultural Leadership and Engagement Center (ILEC offer the Rape Aggression Defense (R.A.D.)
+UMBPD offers the Rape Aggression Defense (R.A.D.)
 System, a program of realistic self-defense tactics and techniques for women of the UMB community.
 R.A.D. is a comprehensive course that begins with awareness, prevention, risk reduction, and risk avoidance, while progressing on to the basics of hands-on defense training.
 R.A.D. is not a martial arts program.
-UMBPD, in conjunction with ILEC, notifies the University community when the course will be taught.
+UMBPD notifies the University community when the course will be taught.